lamhq/tech-notes/pages/devops/aws/compute/ec2/6-ami.md

 - Architecture (32-bit or 64-bit)
 - Launch permissions
 - Storage for the root device (root device volume)

+You can store images created from your own instance deployments as private AMIs.

 ## How it work?